Portsmouth Clean Air Zone: Everything You Need To Know

 Portsmouth Clean Air Zone Exemptions

-• Your V5C Log book
+• V5C Log Book

-• Images of the front, back and sides of your vehicle
+• Images of the front, back, and sides of your vehicle

 Portsmouth Clean Air Zone Charges